spotinst/terraform-provider-spotinst/docs/resources/elastigroup_aws.md

 * `fallback_to_ondemand` - (Required) In a case of no Spot instances available, Elastigroup will launch on-demand instances instead.
 * `wait_for_capacity` - (Optional) Minimum number of instances in a 'HEALTHY' status that is required before continuing.
 This is ignored when updating with blue/green deployment.
 Cannot exceed `desired_capacity`.
 * `wait_for_capacity_timeout` - (Optional) Time (seconds) to wait for instances to report a 'HEALTHY' status.
 Useful for plans with multiple dependencies that take some time to initialize.
 Leave undefined or set to `0` to indicate no wait.
 This is ignored when updating with blue/green deployment.
-* `orientation` - (Required, Default: `"balanced"`) Select a prediction strategy.
-Valid values: `"balanced"`, `"costOriented"`, `"equalAzDistribution"`, `"availabilityOriented"`.
+* `orientation` - (Required, Default: `balanced`) Select a prediction strategy.
+Valid values: `balanced`, `costOriented`, `equalAzDistribution`, `availabilityOriented`.
+You can read more in our documentation.
 * `spot_percentage` - (Optional; Required if not using `ondemand_count`) The percentage of Spot instances that would spin up from the `desired_capacity` number.
 * `ondemand_count` - (Optional; Required if not using `spot_percentage`) Number of on demand instances to launch in the group.
 All other instances will be spot instances.
 When this parameter is set the `spot_percentage` parameter is being ignored.
 * `draining_timeout` - (Optional) The time in seconds, the instance is allowed to run while detached from the ELB.
 This is to allow the instance time to be drained from incoming TCP connections before terminating it, during a scale down operation.
 * `utilize_reserved_instances` - (Optional) In a case of any available reserved instances, Elastigroup will utilize them first before purchasing Spot instances.
-* `minimum_instance_lifetime` - (Optional) Defines the preferred minimum instance lifetime.
+* `minimum_instance_lifetime` - (Optional) Defines the preferred minimum instance lifetime in hours.
 Markets which comply with this preference will be prioritized.
 Optional values: 1, 3, 6, 12, 24.
 * `scaling_strategy` - (Optional) Set termination policy.
     * `terminate_at_end_of_billing_hour` - (Optional) Specify whether to terminate instances at the end of each billing hour.
     * `termination_policy` - (Optional) - Determines whether to terminate the newest instances when performing a scaling action.
 Valid values: `"default"`, `"newestInstance"`.